code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 }
 ```

 The creation of the `KafkaTemplate` and `Sender` is handled in the `SenderConfig` class.
-The class is annoted with `@Configuration` which indicates that the class can be used by the Spring IoC container as a source of bean definitions.
+The class is annotated with `@Configuration` which indicates that the class can be used by the Spring IoC container as a source of bean definitions.

-In order to be able to use the Spring Kafka template we need to configure a `ProducerFactory` and provide it in the template's constructor.
+In order to be able to use the Spring Kafka template, we need to configure a `ProducerFactory` and provide it in the template's constructor.
 The producer factory needs to be set with a number of properties amongst which the <var>'BOOTSTRAP_SERVERS_CONFIG'</var> property that is fetched from the <var>application.yml</var> configuration file.

-For a complete list of the available configuration parameters you can consult the [Kafka ProducerConfig API](https://kafka.apache.org/0100/javadoc/org/apache/kafka/clients/producer/ProducerConfig.html).
+For a complete list of the available configuration parameters, you can consult the [Kafka ProducerConfig API](https://kafka.apache.org/0100/javadoc/org/apache/kafka/clients/producer/ProducerConfig.html){:target="_blank"}.

 ``` java
 package com.codenotfound.kafka.producer;